-The Company assesses the recoverability of the carrying value of its strategic investments on a regular basis.
-Factors that the Company considers important that could trigger impairment include, but are not limited to, the likelihood that the company in which the Company invested would have insufficient cash flows to operate for the next twelve months, significant changes in such company's operating performance or business model, and changes in overall market conditions.
-The Company recorded charges related to other than temporary declines in the value of certain strategic investments of \$10,800 in 2001.
-The Company also recorded a gain on the disposition of a long-term strategic investment of \$1,584 in 2001.
+The Company assesses the recoverability of the carrying value of strategic investments on an ongoing basis, but at least annually.
+Factors that the Company considers important in determining whether an assessment is warranted and could trigger impairment include, but are not limited to, the likelihood that the company in which the Company invested would have insufficient cash flows to operate for the next twelve months, significant changes in the company's operating performance or business model and changes in overall market conditions.
+These investments are in private companies of which the Company typically owns less than 10% of the outstanding stock.
+The Company accounts for these investments under the cost method.
+Because there is not a liquid market for these securities, the Company often must make estimates of the value of its investments.